-Late last year Colombian Accents had the opportunity to talk to Rubian Ospina, a native of Andes Antioquia who since 1989, has been practicing wrestling, jiu-jitsu and mixed martial arts.
+Late last year Colombian Accents had the opportunity to talk to Rubian Ospina, a native of Andes Antioquia who since 1989, has been practicing wrestling, jiu-jitsu, and mixed martial arts.
 He shared with us a bit about his own personal story, and how he got involved in the mixed martial arts movement.
-A Panamerican Games champion and three times jiu-jitsu Colombian National champion, Rubian also remembers how bulling helped persuade him to train, learn and improve his combat skills when he was still a teenager, and how watching the sport on TV inspired him to pursuit his dream some years later, of being a wrestler, jiu-jitsu and MMA fighter.
+A Panamerican Games champion and three times jiu-jitsu Colombian National champion, Rubian also remembers how bullying helped persuade him to train, learn and improve his combat skills when he was still a teenager, and how watching the sport on TV inspired him to pursue his dream some years later, of being a wrestler, jiu-jitsu and MMA fighter.
 Rubian is currently a martial arts trainer at his own academy.
 He is also the proud father of David Ospina a talented 14-year-old jiu-jitsu fighter, who recently finished seventh (7th) in the 55 kg. category at the under 18 Jiu-Jitsu World Championship held in Athens Greece in March 2015.

 Name: Rubian Ospina

 To see a definition of the glossary, move the cursor over each word or phrase.

 bully - champion - championship - child - dangerous - fighter martial - misconception - mix - near - neighborhood - retire - seriously sing - song - sport - tournament - train - wrestling - youngster